Sebvd/UnrealVATTools/README.md

 The plugin should now be good to go.

 # Downloading the Unreal Engine plugin
-Download the Plugin folder from [its GitHub](https://github.com/Sebvd/UnrealVATTools).
+Download the Plugin folder from this GitHub.
 Create a new folder in your Unreal project folder called "Plugins", and paste the folder there.

 # Exporting VATs
 ## Creating the files with the Blender plugin